codetitan69/2D_Occupancy-grid/README.md

   python3 -m run
   ```

-## the resulting occupancy grid can be accessed by two ways:
+## How to access the resulting occupancy grid:
-       - `1. grid.pgm and grid.yaml file is generated in "grid" folder.`
+       1. grid.pgm and grid.yaml file is generated in "grid" folder.
-       - `2. the grid is also published to "/Occupancy_grid" ros2 topic and can be accessed by subscribing to it.`
+       2. the grid is also published to "/Occupancy_grid" ros2 topic and can be accessed by subscribing to it.